sanchit-sehgal/sacai-engine/setup.md

     - If you use OpenBLAS, install `libopenblas-dev` (or a similar OpenBLAS backend).
 2. Install the other necessary dependencies: `ninja-build`, `meson`, and `libgtest-dev` (or similar dependencies based on your specific distribution).

+### WSL 2.0
+To use SACAI, the latest version of WSL is required.
+Open the command prompt and install WSL with the simple `wsl --install` command.
+To choose a specific distribution (most favorably Ubuntu), you can run the following command: `wsl -d <DistributionName>`.

+Once WSL has been successfully installed, proceed with compiling the source code.

+## Compiling Source
+Once the prerequisites have been successfully installed, the compilation of source code becomes significantly minimized.
+Simply clone the repository (if you haven't done so already) and navigate to the appropriate base directory.
+Run the `./build.sh` command to compile the source and build the project.
+If the shell file emits an error, it is likely that some of the dependencies aren't correctly installed.

+Once the compilation of source is complete, the executable shell file should be located in the `/build/release` directory.
+To ensure the code has been compiled appropriately, run `./sacai --config=sacai.cfg` to run the program.
+The appropriate lc0 neural networks should be preinstalled.
+If the networks are not preinstalled, extract the zip file for this repository and copy the supplied weights from the [weights](weights/) folder to the `/release/` folder.